Granulate/gprofiler/README.md

 So in order to deploy gProfiler, we need to modify a container definition to include running gProfiler alongside the actual application.
 This can be done with the following steps:
 1. Modify the `command` & `entryPoint` parameters of your entry in the `containerDefinitions` array.
 The new command should include downloading of gProfiler & executing it in the background, and `entryPoint` will be `["/bin/bash"]`.

     For example, if your default `command` is `["python", "/path/to/my/app.py"]`, we will now change it to: `["-c", "(wget https://github.com/Granulate/gprofiler/releases/latest/download/gprofiler -O /tmp/gprofiler; chmod +x /tmp/gprofiler; /tmp/gprofiler -cu --token <TOKEN> --service-name <SERVICE NAME> --disable-pidns-check --perf-mode none) & python /path/to/my/app.py"]`.

+    Make sure to:
+    - Replace `<TOKEN>` in the command line with your token you got from the [gProfiler Performance Studio](https://profiler.granulate.io/) site.
+    - Replace `<SERVICE NAME>` in the command line with the service name you wish to use.

     This new command will start the downloading of gProfiler in the background, then run your application.
 Make sure to JSON-escape any characters in your command line!
 For example, `"` are replaced with `\"`.

     Additionally, we will set `entryPoint` to `["/bin/bash"]`.
 If you had used `entryPoint` prior to incorporating gProfiler, make sure to use it in the new `command`.